ignatiusmb/mauss.dev/workspace/content/routes/posts/admin-dashboard-with-svelte-and-firebase/+article.md

 </Button>
 ```

 Since all of the components are made to be independent, we can literally copy any similar components from our other projects and paste it here, and that is exactly what I did.
-Of course, this might not apply to all of you, especially those who uses third-party CSS libraries.
+Of course, this might not apply to all of you, especially if you use third-party CSS libraries.
 But, because I tend to write my own CSS from scratch, all of my components are fully self-contained and reusable everywhere.

 There's of course other components that have more logic than just a plain button.
 They're going to have their own action handling like Modal popping up when doing something or a Snackbar when something goes wrong.